dczzzzzdc/Leetcode-CSharp-Solution-/README.md

 # Leetcode-CSharp-Solution-
-# Thank you for support!
+# Thank you for your support!
 # Enjoy Leetcoding!